senzanome75/prompt-expander/README.md

 ### Introduction
 This repository concerns a **Prompt Expander**: a **Proof of Concept Software** that uses **OpenAI API** itself to improve the performance of a **Task** requested in input for a hypothetical **Agent**.

 In my view **an initial expansion of the prompt should be the first task an Agent should perform**.
-Optimizing the initial prompt (with something like Grammarly) could also help generate a better response.
+Optimizing the initial prompt (with something Grammarly-like) could also help generate a better response.

 In addition to this, an Agent should extract as much information as possible from the input task such as: **geographics locations**, **ISO 639-1 language codes**, **URLs**, etc. for possible later use.